mmistakes/made-mistakes-jekyll/src/_posts/paperfaces/2015-03-21-shannon-v-portrait.md

 ---
 title: "Driving Sunset"
-excerpt: "PaperFaces portrait of the Shannon V. drawn with Paper by 53 on an iPad."
+excerpt: "PaperFaces portrait of the Shannon V. drawn with Paper for iOS on an iPad."
 last_modified_at:
 image:
   path: &image /assets/images/paperfaces-shannon-v.jpg